-Science Technology and Innovation (STI)
+Science, Technology and Innovation (STI)

-Terms of reference have been finalised for the STI budget reform coordination governance structure established, constituting of the Department of Planning, Monitoring and Evaluation (DPME), the National Treasury and the Department of Science and Innovation.
-The introduction of the STI budget coordination process will give STI more prominence in the intergovernmental planning and is expected to improve the coordination of public funding for STI across government.
-Priority sectors for tagging in upcoming budget processes have been identified.
+The Terms of reference have been finalised for the STI budget reform coordination and the steering committee has been instituted (Department of Planning, Monitoring and Evaluation (DPME), the National Treasury (NT) and the Department of Science, Technology and Innovation (DSTI)).
+Priority sectors for tagging in upcoming budget cycle have been identified.
+Consultations and awareness campaigns on STI priorities are well underway in various platforms across spheres of government.
 Strategic plans and annual performance plans (APPs) remain an important basis for clarification of departments' approach for all the three reforms.

-^{2.} The ENE database submitted by the department will be the only source used to compile the Appropriation Bill.
+The next step of the process is the refinement of the data collection tool, assess capacity needs, intensify awareness of STI priorities and the workshopping of the selected sectors in preparation for live tagging in the 2026 MTEF process.

-TEXT STYLE, NUMBERS STYLE AND DATABASE TEMPLATE 3.
+TEXT STYLE, NUMBERS STYLE AND WORKBOOK TEMPLATE

-3.1 Text style
+4.1 Text style